-Funny songs are songs that I've recorded over the last little while that poke fun at various things.
+Funny songs are songs that I've recorded over the last few years that poke fun at various things.
 The quality of singing and guitar playing may not be Grammy material, but the words might make you chuckle and that's why I did them.

-One of the first funny songs I did was actually played on the radio locally a couple of times because it dealt with a political hot potato called the HST.
+One of the first funny songs I did was actually played on the radio locally, a couple of times because it dealt with a political hot potato called the HST.
 That was a tax that our provincial government said they weren't going to impose on us and then 1 month after being re-elected, they brought it in!
 It was easy to sing about it under the old Kingston Trio tune called The MTA.
+It's the second one down.

-My other funny songs are about professional sports (namely hockey because I live in the 'frozen north' and it is therefore our National Sport).
+My other funny songs are about professional sports (namely hockey because I live in the 'frozen north') and politics.
 What better topics to write and sing goofy songs about than politics, politicians and sports millionaires?
 So, here they are.

 With both the U.S. and Canada in the midst of long national political campaigns, suddenly everybody (in both countries) started talking about Donald Trump.
 The Donald was getting lots of press coverage and I couldn't resist comparing him to Charlie Brown (the one The Coasters sang about in 1959).
 Everything he said was controversial and yet I imagined him thinking to himself, "Why is everybody always pickin' on me?" (a line from the song).
 Have a listen.